Q: What are the requirements for admission as a music major?

 Q: How soon after the audition will I know if I am admitted?
 When will I know about scholarship?

-If ALL of your application materials (application, transcripts, two (2) references, ACT/SAT scores) have been submitted by your audition date, then you will receive a letter from the School of Music regarding your admission status within three (3) weeks of the audition.
+If ALL of your application materials (application, transcripts, ACT/SAT scores) have been submitted by your audition date, then you will receive a letter from the School of Music regarding your admission status within three (3) weeks of the audition.
 Music Therapy decisions are not made until all three audition dates are completed.
 Music Therapy applicants can expect an admissions letter mailed in the middle of March.
 Music scholarship awards will be announced in late March and early April.
 The online scholarship application should be completed by the time of the audition and can be found at: http://louisville.edu/admissions/aid/scholarships.

 Q: Will my music scholarship increase when tuition increases?
 Does it automatically renew each year?

 Most music awards are fixed amounts and do not increase during subsequent years, even if tuition and fees go up.
 All music scholarships are reviewed at the end of each semester and may be renewed pending student performance and availability of funding.
 Requirements for maintaining music scholarship are detailed in the music award contract you receive when an offer is made.
 Provided students maintain the requirements, music scholarships are automatically renewed between the fall and spring semester; however, students must submit a new, signed contract during the summer for renewal of the scholarship between the spring and fall semesters.
 These new contracts are mailed to the students during the month of June.